kirthiksanjai/Amazon-Web-scraping-Project/README.md

 # Amazon-Web-scraping-Project
-Webscraping with python project
-This project demonstrates how to scrape product information from an Amazon webpage using Python.
+Webscraping with python project.This project demonstrates how to scrape product information from an Amazon webpage using Python.
 The scraped data includes product images, titles, ratings, and prices, which are then saved into JSON and CSV files for further analysis.

 ## Table of Contents